Get in touch with us

 - Eaten by itself, moringa leaves can have a bitter flavor, similar to matcha or kale.
 That’s why moringa is best eaten when mixed with other foods, like our Moringa Superfood Bars or Moringa Green Energy Shots.
 Our Pure Moringa Vegetable Powder can also be added to a variety of savory and sweet dishes, including oatmeal, pesto, and stir frys.
 Even ice cream and cheesecake tastes great with moringa!
 Check out our blog for more #MoringaInspired recipes.

-- No. When grown and harvested correctly, moringa is one of the most ethical and sustainable crops in the world.
-It is drought-resistant, thrives in hot, tropical climates, can grow in poor soil, and replaces harvested leaves very quickly.
-Moringa’s nutrient-rich leaves are also great for fighting malnutrition.
+- Yes.
+When grown and harvested correctly, moringa is one of the most ethical and sustainable crops in the world.
+It is an excellent crop for areas particularly subject to climate change due to its drought, heat and salt tolerance.
+Moringa can grow rapidly, replacing harvested leaves very quickly, even in poor soils.
+It’s nutrient-rich leaves are also great for fighting malnutrition.
 Kuli Kuli’s moringa comes from around the world, including countries like Haiti and Ghana, where we pay farmers fair wages and help educate the community about the nutritional benefits of moringa.
 Learn more at kulikulifoods.com/impact.

 - Can moringa cure cancer?